top of page

 Q: How do I sign up?

-A: Students should register online
+A: Students should register online via the registration form on our website.

-Q: Why should I participate in the Upper Valley Brain bee?
+Q: Why should I participate in the Upper Valley Brain Bee?

 Q: How do I study for the Brain Bee?